YehudaGN/Desert-Runner/README.md

 Friday Afternoon & Weekend  8/15/21 -- I will have a clear plan on what I need to do and will have a frame work up and running

-Monday - 8/16/21 - I will have a working skeleton with proper game logic.
+Monday - 8/16/21 - I will have a working skeleton with movement, collision, and game over.

 Tuesday - 8/17/21 - I will have added dynamic difficulty as well as added functionality to choosing characters

-Wednesday - 8/18/21 - I will have  done some css to display the page nicely
+Wednesday - 8/18/21 - I will have added nav links, Instructions, and hunting down potential game breaking bugs

 Thursday Morning - 8/19/21 - The final polishing will be done.